selaere/vurlrs/README.md

 `gt x y`, `gte x y`, `lt x y`, `lte x y` compare two numbers.

-`and x y`, `or x y`, `not x` take booleans, and return a boolean. note that they do no short-circuiting or coalescing.
+`and ...`, `or ...`, `not x` take booleans, and return a boolean. they do no short-circuiting or coalescing.

 ### strings

 lists can be automatically converted to strings, separated by commas and enclosed in parentheses: `print (list a b c (list d e) f)` prints out `(a,b,c,(d,e),f)`.

-`join` is variadic; and it concatenates multiple values, converting them to strings if necessary. if provided with no arguments it returns an empty string (`""`)
+`join ...` is variadic; and it concatenates multiple values, converting them to strings if necessary. if provided with no arguments it returns an empty string (`""`)

 `substr s start stop` returns a substring of _s_, from the index _start_ to _stop_ (inclusive), where _start_ ≤ _stop_. indices start from 1.